-- Articulated and rigid trucks; - Pilling-rigs, bulldozers, excavators, and backhoes, with ancillary equipment (rock hammers or saws);

-- Tower and Mobile cranes;

-- Concrete delivery trucks and Concrete pumps;
+- Articulated and rigid trucks; - Pilling-rigs, bulldozers, excavators, and backhoes, with ancillary equipment; - Tower and Mobile cranes: - Concrete delivery trucks and Concrete pumps;

-- Man, and material hoists;

-- Scissor, boom and forklifts.
+- Man, and material hoists; - Scissor, boom and forklifts.

 All plants and equipment will be operated by experienced and qualified personnel with the appropriate registrations.